jjcoronal/portf0lio/index.md

 ### [Picking Up De Wallen: Utilizing Toxic Tours as Research-Driven Tourism and Stakeholder Engagement](page12.md)

 The research demonstrates that research-driven tourism can transform the city into an active learning space where participants collaboratively make sense of social, material, and ethical complexities surrounding waste systems.
-This work Demonstrates the ability to reframe conventional approaches, engage diverse stakeholders through Participatory-Action Research, and translate complex environmental research into accessible public engagement formats.
+This work demonstrates how to mobilize diverse groups around complex and uncomfortable urban challenges, turning avoidance into engagement through designed experiences and participatory processes.

 > [<img src="assets/img/thesis/IMG_6233.jpeg" alt="Alt Text" width="300" height="200">](page12.md)